In the mixer, beat the egg white and sugar into a meringue.

 Mix together all the rest of the dry ingredients and add to the meringue with a spatula.

 On a baking tray spread out to obtain a thickness of 8 mm, bake at 175°C for about 15/20 minutes.

-Heat 250g of coconut purée with the glucose, then add the Soaked gelatine at 35°C. Add the wipped fresh cream with a spatula.
+Heat 250g of coconut compot with the glucose, then add the soaked gelatine at 35°C. Add the whipped fresh cream with a spatula.

 Grapefruit white chocolate ganache

 Heat the fresh cream with the zest to 80°C then slowly pour into the melted chocolate, make a smooth emulsion using a handblender.

 Finish by adding the grapefruit juice.

 Heat the pulp and the sugar to 40°C, then add the pectin/sugar mix and bring to boil for 2 minutes.
 Finally, blend with the frozen raspberry, pour into a 16cmx16cm frame and freeze.

 Mix the butter, salt, and brown sugar, then add the almond and the coconut then finishing with the flour.